-The Ocean Trench, the Blowholes, and the Silence: My Week in Samoa
+The Ocean Trench, the Blowholes, and the Silence: A Week in Samoa

-The Air New Zealand flight from Auckland to Apia took 3.5 hours.
-In that time, I crossed an international date line, gained a day, and landed in a country where the airport immigration officer greeted me with "welcome home" even though I'd never been here before.
+The Air New Zealand flight from Auckland to Apia takes 3.5 hours.
+In that short window you cross an international date line, gain a day, and land in a country where the immigration officer greets first-time arrivals with "welcome home."

 Apia: The Capital That Isn't

 Apia is Samoa's capital, but calling it a city feels generous.
 Population 37,000.
 A clock tower.
 A harbour.
 A few blocks of shops selling lavalava fabric and tinned corned beef (pisupo, a Samoan staple).
 The Samoa Cultural Village near the harbour offers free cultural shows — fire knife dance, siapo (bark cloth) making, coconut husking — on Tuesdays through Thursdays.
-I watched a fire knife dancer who couldn't have been older than 19 spin a flaming machete above his head at a speed that made my stomach clench.
+Watch closely and you'll see a fire knife dancer barely out of his teens spin a flaming machete above his head at a speed that makes the whole crowd's stomach clench.

 The Robert Louis Stevenson Museum sits on a hilltop above Apia — the beautifully restored home where the Treasure Island author spent his last years.
 Samoans called him Tusitala — Teller of Tales.
 His tomb is atop Mount Vaea behind the house, a 30-minute hike through tropical forest.
 Entry: 20 WST (~$7).